7 reasons why you get ‘mysql failed to start’ errors and how we fix them

 [FAIL] Starting MySQL database server: mysqld . . . . . . . . . . . . . . failed

 Many a times, you’d have come across this message in your server while trying to restart the database server.

-Our Dedicated Server Admins support the server infrastructure of several web hosting companies, and this is a common issue we’ve seen in many Linux servers.
+Our Support Engineers support the server infrastructure of several web hosting companies, and this is a common issue we’ve seen in many Linux servers.

 Here, we’ll see the common causes and solutions for ‘Mysql failed to start’ issues.

 Reasons for ‘Mysql failed to start’ error in your servers

 There are a number of issues that can lead to MySQL errors, the most prominent reasons we’ve seen are: